Renk: 20th century

 In the years after the turn of the century, the company expanded production so that by 1913 around 700 people were employed.
 The company changed its name to Zahnräderfabrik Augsburg AG in the same year.
 In order to mitigate the consequences of the First World War and ensure the company's continued existence, it was incorporated into the mechanical engineering group Gutehoffnungshütte (GHH) from Oberhausen, which later became MAN, in 1923.
 Also that year, the company became publicly listed on the Frankfurt Stock Exchange.
 In the following years, Renk thus was able to benefit from clients within the group as well as from favourable sources of fuel, pig iron and steel.
 From 1926, ground gears were produced in Augsburg.

 In the years before and during the Second World War, the company was a major supplier for the German Wehrmacht.
 Forced labourers were used on a large scale during the Second World War.
 In August 1942, 180 men and 30 women from the territories of the Soviet Union alone were forced labourers at Renk.
 In 1944, around 2,000 forced labourers for the Messerschmitt, Renk and Alpine companies were housed in the Sammellager V in Augsburg.

 Among the most important customers after the Second World War were steel processing companies, such as the Group's sister company Schloemann, to which multiple large rolling mill gearboxes were supplied.
 By the end of the 1950s, sales had increased to around DM50 million and Renk employed over 1,400 workers.
 In the following decades, the company expanded its product range by acquiring rival companies.
-These acquisitions included the takeover of Eisenwerk Wülfel in Hanover in 1975 and the Tacke GmbH in Rheine in 1986.
+These acquisitions included the takeover of Eisenwerk Wülfel in Hannover in 1975 and the Tacke GmbH in Rheine in 1986.
 The French companies Société Européenne d'Engrenages (SEE) and Société d'Equipements, Systèmes et Mécanismes (SESM) joined Renk in 1989.
 Thus, the company expanded into the areas of plain bearings and flexible couplings through Wülfel, crown gear couplings and certain marine gears through Tacke, small marine reversing gears and brake discs through SEE as well as armoured gear units through SESM.

 The company was renamed to Renk Aktiengesellschaft (Renk AG) in 1987.
 In 1995, the merger of Renk Tacke GmbH with Renk AG was finally completed.
 In 1998, Renk was represented at three German locations in Augsburg, Hanover and Rheine, as well as four locations abroad, two of which were in France and one each in the US and Romania.
 At that time, the group employed 1,700 people, who achieved a turnover of around DM500 million.